Help Center> Scalable File Service> Getting Started> Mount a File System> Mounting a CIFS File System to ECSs (Windows)

 4. Click Finish.

-5. After the file system is mounted successfully, you can view the mounted file system on the This PC page.
+5. After the file system is mounted successfully, view the mounted file system in the This PC window.

-If the mounting fails or times out, rectify the fault by referring to Troubleshooting.
+If the mount fails or times out, it may be that guest access to CIFS file systems is blocked or disabled by Windows.
+Rectify the fault by referring to Troubleshooting.